bdyontar/NoSeMaze/README.md

 ## User Guide

-For a detailed user guide in how to use AutonomouseS system for experiment and step-by-step example, click [here](/Documentation/userGuide.md).
+For a detailed user guide in how to use NoSeMaze system for experiment and step-by-step example, click [here](/Documentation/userGuide.md).